Architect vs Design/Build Remodeling:

 Homeowners who skip architect-first planning benefit from:

-This guide explains why architects are unnecessary for 99 percent of remodels, and how a design/build Clarity Plan replaces traditional architectural drawings with something far more useful.
+This guide explains why architects are unnecessary for 99 percent of remodels, and how a design/build feasibility process replaces traditional architectural drawings with something far more useful.

 The Missing Step That Protects Your Budget

-A Clarity Plan-first approach flips that process by addressing:
+A feasibility-first approach flips that process by addressing:

 Before final design begins, homeowners gain clarity on what actually works — and what fits their budget.

-This guide explains how a Vision Blueprint protects your remodel from financial surprises and sets the foundation for a smooth project.
+This guide explains how our Clarity Plan protects your remodel from financial surprises and sets the foundation for a smooth project.

 The Hidden Problems With Architectural Plans